codebysarah/codebysarah.github.io/README.md

 Hi!
-This is a tiny portfolio site that was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and deployed on Github Pages.
+This is a little react app, built with [Create React App](https://github.com/facebook/create-react-app) and deployed on Github Pages.

-## How To Deploy a React App on your Github Page's Main Page
+## How To Deploy a React App on your Github Pages User Page

 There is a lot of info out there on how to deploy a react app to a "project" site on Github Pages (i.e. a subdomain on your user page), but deploying an app to the main user page ("username.github.io") is a teensy bit tricky.
 This is because Github pages requires user pages to be built from the master branch.
 To deploy a production build on your master branch, and work with your source code on another branch, follow these steps: